igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 (filter #{:active :inactive} statuses)
 ~~~

-Loop or reduce is a good place for transient collections which work faster.
-It's quite simple to rewrite an immutable version of loop/recur to the transient one:
+`Loop` and `reduce` are good places for transient collections which work faster.
+It's quite simple to turn an immutable version of `loop/recur` into the transient one:

 ~~~clojure
 (reduce